Flash in other media: Teen Titans Go! To the Movies

 The Flash appears in Teen Titans Go!
 To the Movies, voiced by Wil Wheaton.

 Reign of the Supermen

 Barry Allen appears in Reign of the Supermen, with Christopher Gorham reprising the role.

 Shazam!

 The DC Extended Universe incarnation of Barry Allen / Flash makes a cameo appearance in the credits of Shazam!.

 Justice League Dark: Apokolips War

 The Barry Allen incarnation of Flash appears in Justice League Dark: Apokolips War, with Christopher Gorham reprising the role.
 Ace West / Kid Flash also makes a non-speaking appearance in the film.

 Batman: The Long Halloween, Part 2

 The Barry Allen incarnation of Flash makes a cameo appearance in Batman: The Long Halloween.

 Justice Society: World War II

 The Barry Allen incarnation of Flash appears in Justice Society: World War II, voiced by Matt Bomer.

 Space Jam: A New Legacy

-The Flash makes a cameo appearance in Space Jam: A New Legacy.
+Wally West Flash from the DCAU makes a cameo appearance in Space Jam: A New Legacy.